 A modeling framework simplifies the use of solvers by shielding the user from the specific details of the solver argument formatting.
 It effectively acts as an interface between the user and the solver.
 In fact, a modeling framework can typically interface with a variety of solvers that the user can choose depending on the type of problem.
 A modeling framework is a fantastic tool for rapid prototyping of models while avoiding transcription errors when writing the code.
 Nevertheless, if high speed is desired, then one should consider calling the solver directly while avoiding the convenient interface provided by a modeling framework.

 CVX stands for “convex disciplined programming” and it is a convenient and powerful tool for the rapid prototyping of models and algorithms incorporating convex optimization (also allows integer constraints).
 It interfaces with many solvers such as the free solvers SeDuMi and SDPT3, as well as the commercial solvers Gurobi and MOSEK.
-Internally, CVX knows the elementary convex and concave functions as well as the rules of compositions that preserve convexity.
+Internally, CVX knows the elementary convex and concave functions as well as the rules of composition that preserve convexity.
 This way, it can determine whether the problem is convex or not.
-The usage of CVX is extremely simple and it is very convenient for prototyping while avoiding transcript errors.
+CVX is extremely simple to use and it is very convenient for prototyping while avoiding transcript errors.

 cvx_begin